ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_6.rst

 Engine improvements
 -------------------

-- Version 2.6 is largely going to be a stabalisation release for Core code.
+- Version 2.6 is largely going to be a stabilization release for Core code.
 - Some of the items covered in this release, but are not limited to are the following:

   - ``ansible-inventory``